We are sorry, this course is not open for registration yet.

-Due to COVID-19 and all the uncertainty that has come with it, we need to let you know several things:
+Due to COVID-19 and our commitment to providing the safest environment possible, we need to let you know several things:

 - Our goal is to provide a safe environment where we can all feel comfortable, and risk is minimized while still enjoying the camp experience.

 - ALL participants must not have contracted COVID less than 7 days prior to coming to camp AND must be symptom free.